mappola-eu/maps/README.md

-# mappola-maps
+# Mappola Maps

-Map frontend components for the Mappola project
+Map frontend components for the Mappola project.